A journey among the most beautiful hamlets of Italy: Montescudaio

 In front of the church there is a large terrace offering a great view to the West that reaches the sea.
 On a clear day you can see in the distance the islands of Gorgona and Capraia.
 In the northwest corner of this platform is another tower, called Torre della Guardiola, that was once used as a watch tower.

-The museums of Montescudaio
+Museums of Montescudaio

 How to get to Montescudaio